zcash/zips/zip-liberated-payments.rst

 Terminology
 ===========

-The key words "MUST", "MUST NOT", "SHOULD", and "MAY" in this document are to be interpreted as described in RFC 2119. [#RFC2119]_
+The key words "MUST", "MUST NOT", "SHOULD", and "MAY" in this document are to be interpreted as described in BCP 14 [#BCP14]_ when, and only when, they appear in all capitals.

 Zcash protocol terms are as defined in the Zcash Protocol Specification. [#protocol]_

 .. _applink:

-By “applink” we mean a platform mechanism for triggering local applications using HTTP links, such as `App Links`_ on Android, `Universal Links`_ on iOS, or `App URI handlers`_ on Windows.
+By “applink” we mean a platform mechanism for triggering local applications using HTTPS links, such as App Links [#app-links]_ on Android, Universal Links [#universal-links]_ on iOS, or App URI handlers [#app-uri-handlers]_ on Windows.

 Abstract